-- Breaking consensus isn’t asserting that there are politics.
+- Breaking consensus isn’t pointing out that there are politics.
 There are always politics.
-Consensus is the agreement that they aren’t bad enough to abandon dialogue-first values.
+Consensus is the agreement that the politics aren’t bad enough for anytone to abandon dialogue-first values.

 Breaking consensus is announcing that the latent politics have become bad enough that your community’s shared commitment to dialogue-first values is causing too much harm